 You can use a VPN in a wide variety of ways, such as:

 - Unblocking geo-restricted content in your country and from other regions

 - Reducing lag while gaming

 The main benefit of a VPN in Taiwan is privacy from surveillance.
 While the situation there isn’t as bad as in China, it was revealed that the country does conduct some of its own surveillance.
 Naturally, the reasoning behind it is to fight crime, but regular citizens could get caught up in between as well.

 Furthermore, you can use a VPN to tear down geographical barriers with various digital services.
 The most common use case is streaming services like Netflix and HBO Max.
 The former is available in many parts of the world but offers different shows and movies everywhere.
 Meanwhile, the latter is restricted to few countries.
 With a VPN, you get access to a practically limitless library of fresh content.

 Of course, the same principle applies to other services as well, for example, video games.
 Not only can a VPN unlock games that are restricted in your region, but it can also reduce lag and prevent DDoS attacks.
-Such issues are pretty common with popular multiplayer games like League of Legends.
+Such issues are pretty common with popular multiplayer games.

 There’s also the problem of price discrimination when shopping.
 Various countries get different prices when shopping online.
 That means that by connecting to a server in a foreign country, you could potentially get lower prices on certain products.

 What should I look for in a VPN for Taiwan?

 While there are tons of VPN services to choose from, not all provide you with the same benefits.
 Therefore, there are a few criteria that you need to pay special attention to when picking a VPN for Taiwan.